-Chapter 10 Timer/PWM (S08TPMV3)
+Chapter 15 Timer/PWM (S08TPMV3)

-The MC9S08AC16 Series includes three independent timer/PWM (TPM) modules which support traditional input capture, output compare, or buffered edge-aligned pulse-width modulation (PWM) on each channel.
+The MC9S08AC60 Series includes three independent timer/PWM (TPM) modules which support traditional input capture, output compare, or buffered edge-aligned pulse-width modulation (PWM) on each channel.
+The timer system in the MC9S08AC60 Series includes a 6-channel TPM1, a separate 2-channel TPM2 and a separate 2-channel TPM3.

 A control bit in each TPM configures all channels in that timer to operate as center-aligned PWM functions.
 In each TPM, timing functions are based on a separate 16-bit counter with prescaler and modulo features to control frequency and range (period between overflows) of the time reference.
-This timing system is ideally suited for a wide range of control applications, and the center-aligned PWM capability on the TPM extends the field of applications to motor control in small appliances.

 The use of the fixed system clock, XCLK, as the clock source for any of the TPM modules allows the TPM prescaler to run using the oscillator rate divided by two (ICGERCLK/2).
-This option is only available if the ICG is configured in FEE mode and the proper conditions are met (see Section 8.4.11, "Fixed Frequency Clock").
+This option is only available if the ICG is configured in FEE mode and the proper conditions are met (see Chapter 10, "Internal Clock Generator (S08ICGV4)").
 In all other ICG modes this selection is redundant because XCLK is the same as BUSCLK.